 School District Organization HandbookReference for procedures and responsibilities for all parties involved in the school district organization process.

 Handbook users frequently want to access specific chapters rather than the entire publication.
-This Web site is designed to allow selection, reading, and downloading of individual chapters as Microsoft Word (DOC) documents.
-To identify the chapter containing the specific items of interest, click on a chapter number below to upload that chapter in DOC format, or scroll down for more information about each chapter.
+This Web site is designed to allow selection, reading, and downloading of individual chapters as Microsoft Word (DOCX) documents.
+To identify the chapter containing the specific items of interest, click on a chapter number below to upload that chapter in DOCX format, or scroll down for more information about each chapter.

 Permission is hereby granted to county offices of education and school districts (and their agents) to reproduce portions of this publication for educational purposes only and not for resale.
 The source of the material should be acknowledged.
 Please see the California Department of Education copyright statement.

-A tool is available to assist LEAs with calculating blended LCFF funding rates for reorganizing school districts.
+A tool is available to assist LEAs with calculating blended Local Control Funding Formula (LCFF) funding rates for reorganizing school districts.
 To request a copy of the instructions and Excel file please contact firstname.lastname@example.org.

 Most people see school districts as stable or even permanent governmental entities.
 School district boundaries, however, do change.
 Territory is transferred from one school district to another, districts are divided or combined with their neighbors, and some districts are terminated.
 This handbook describes how these changes come about.

 This chapter lists the source documents, laws, and regulations that are the foundation for the other chapters in this handbook.
 There are also definitions of common terms used throughout the document.
 The last section in the chapter discusses the process by which certain functions listed as the responsibilities of the county board of supervisors may have been transferred to the county superintendent of schools.